Skip to content

 • Spacing out communication appropriately:

-• After one week of no response, a reminder letter is sent
+• After one week of no response, a reminder letter was sent

-• After three weeks of no response, a second reminder letter that also contains a paper questionnaire and pre-paid return envelope.
-This enables participants to complete on paper if they would prefer this to the online method.
+• After three weeks of no response, a second reminder letter that also contained a paper questionnaire and pre-paid return envelope.
+This enabled participants to complete on paper if they preferred this to the online method.

 We want to ensure that the responding population is representative of the population exposed to night-time aviation noise around the selected airports.
 We want to make sure that we receive responses from a range of people, backgrounds and attitudes.
 We have tried to reduce bias by doing the following things: